MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/01-agile-planning-management-using-github.md

 ## Exercise 1: Create a GitHub repo, project, and project board

-In this exercise, you will create a GitHub repo, project, and project board.
+In this exercise, you'll create a GitHub repo, project, and project board.

 > **Note:** As per GitHub documentation, Projects offer *an adaptable, flexible tool for planning and tracking work on GitHub*.
 Projects provide access to *boards*, which serve the role of *Kanban* boards.
 Kanban is a common and widely used framework in an Agile environment to represent the state of the project's work.